diahnuri/Neural-Network-Deep-Learning/Readme.md

-This repository contains source code for Neural Network Learning
+This repository contains source code for Neural Network Learning and Deep Learning